What you need to know

 - If you have been told to self-isolate you must do so immediately.

-At Alert Level 2, you can leave home, but you should follow public health measures and consider others around you.
+At Alert Level 2, you can leave home, but you must follow public health measures and consider others around you.

 Keep your distance when out and about: